TezosTaqueria/taqueria/design-docs/state-architecture.md

     })
 ```

+> NOTE: If a developer always uses `taq create contract`, then there's no need for the above as operations will be created to compile and originate the contract.

 ### End-developer defined tasks

-A developer should have the ability to custom tasks of their own that complement their own workflow.
+A developer should have the ability to define custom tasks of their own that complement their own workflow.

-To faciliate this, an end-developer can modify their .taq/config.json file add define custom tasks:
+To faciliate this, an end-developer can modify their _.taq/config.json_ file and define custom tasks:

 ```json
 {